A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 \end{enumerate}

-\begin{ex} When the structured trivial fibrations are defined by right lifting data, retracts of such maps inherit canonically specified right lifting data in such a way that (TF3) holds. \end{ex}
+\begin{ex} When the structured trivial fibrations are defined by right lifting data, retracts of such maps inherit canonically specified right lifting data in such a way that (STF3) holds. \end{ex}

 Now we put these assumptions together.
 Consider the pushforward functor $\Pi \colon \cE^\3_\cart \to \cE^\2_\cart$ that sends a composable pair $(q,p)$ to $p_*q$, pushing forward the arrow $q$ as an object along $p$.